OpCo – A DAO-adjacent Entity for Strategy Execution

 OpCo Financials and Costs

-OpCo’s budget is intended to fund its initial 30-month term, with funds covering the entity’s legal setup, any outsourced professional services that are required for operations such as legal counsel and accounting/auditing services, other incurred operating expenses such as business-critical software and insurance, internal full-time employee salaries, and the OAT’s salaries.
+OpCo’s budget is intended to fund its initial 30-month term, with funds covering the entity’s legal setup, any outsourced professional services required for operations such as legal counsel and accounting/auditing services, other incurred operating expenses such as business-critical software and insurance, internal full-time employee salaries, and the OAT’s salaries.

-This proposal would earmark 35M ARB (34M if the DAO doesn’t support the 1M bonus allocated to the OAT) to cover OpCo’s initial term, with an exemplary budget breakdown shown below.
+This proposal would earmark 22M ARB to cover OpCo’s initial term, with an exemplary budget breakdown shown below.
 This is not an official budget, meaning that capital may be budgeted and allocated differently once the entity is stood up.
 For example, Employee #4 doesn’t have to be hired at a yearly salary of ~$130K.
-The exemplary budget’s purpose is instead to showcase that the 35/34M ARB figure isn’t arbitrary, and how the figure has been derived.
+The exemplary budget’s purpose is instead to showcase that the ask isn’t arbitrary, and how the figure has been derived.
+It’s also important to note that several line items, such as entity setup and legal services are notably larger than what the actual expenses are expected to be.
+This was done to account for any unforeseen events or worst-case scenarios which could require notable capital commitments.

 Snapshot Voting Structure